CatspawMods/Anomaly-Addon-Archive/Interaction Dot Marks/README.md

 * Config setting: `item_card_elem_h`
 * Default: `12`

 Adjusts the height of the weight and value elements in the Item Card.
+> [!NOTE]
-This value is used to set the spacing between the rows.
+> This value is used to set the spacing between the rows.
 ## Item Card icon X offset
 * Config setting: `item_card_icon_x`
 * Default: `4`